kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 and configure the `client_go.Backoff` object created for use by the kube runtime manager for container restart bacoff with a function that compares to a flat rate of 300 seconds.

-### Conflict resolution

-Depending on the enablement state of the alpha gates and the configuration of an individual node, some conflicts may need to be resolved to determine the initial value or maximum backoff for a given node.
-See the [Upgrade/Downgrade Strategy section](#upgrade--downgrade-strategy) for more details.

 ### Kubelet overhead analysis